 The bastions of the 16th-century Fortezza Vecchia face the harbour and open onto Livorno's canal-laced Venezia Nuova quarter.
 This shabby, historic district is full of character and its elegant belle époque buildings point to a prosperous past.[ReadMoreMob]

 An easy train from this Ligurian port opens up Florence, Pisa and Rome.
 Pisa has the 11th century Duomo Cathedral and the world-famous Leaning Tower, while the legendary Florence offers a truly stunning Renaissance city of the Medici grand dukes.
 The peerless art treasures of the Uffizi and a majestic prospect of domes, towers and spires are all framed by the distant Tuscan hills.

-An ideal port for tours to Pisa.
-Savour world-famous landmarks, including the Leaning Tower of Pisa, the Cathedral, the Baptistery and the Monumental Churchyard, as well as Piazza dei Miracoil (Square of Miracles).
+Livorno is the ideal starting point for tours to iconic Pisa and its world famous landmarks.
+Take the trip to see the legendary Leaning Tower of Pisa, the Cathedral, the Baptistery and the Monumental Churchyard, as well as Piazza dei Miracoil (Square of Miracles).

 The historic city of Florence is within easy reach of Livorno on tour.
 Take the opportunity to visit for chances to take in Florence's beautiful Renaissance-era architecture, fascinating museums and enchanting churches.

 Livorno's Renaissance History

 Livorno was defined as an ‘ideal town’ during the Italian Renaissance.
 Today, it reveals its history through the structure of its neighbourhoods, crossed by canals and surrounded by fortified town walls.
 One of the bestknown personalities of the Renaissance, Leonardo da Vinci was born just outside the village of Vinci, near Florence; additionally, Galileo Galilei, the famous Renaissance scientist & mathematician, was born in Pisa.